msxuc/EASIER/docs/autodiff.md

 [jvp_m], [tg_x], [tg_y] = easier.jvp([m], [m.x], [m.y])
 assert jvp_m is not m

+# Use tangent easier.Tensor in other easier.Modules
+m2 = AnotherModule(tg_y)

 [jvp_m] = easier.compile([jvp_m], backend='torch')

 for i in range(10):
     jvp_m()

+    # Use ry, ty with outside PyTorch tangent `torch.Tensor`s
     ry = m.y.collect()
     ty = tg_y.collect()

-    # use ry, ty with outside PyTorch tangent `torch.Tensor`s

     # TODO how to fill distributed `m.x, tg_x: easier.Tensor` if there is
     # outside computation that is NOT replicated easier.Module?
 ```